anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter02.md

 <a name="2.8.5"></a>
 ### 2.8.5 Software & Hardware Reference

-The LFN-based compliance and certification program comprises three distinct types of NFVI deployment and runtime environments:
+The LFN-based compliance and Conformance program comprises three distinct types of NFVI deployment and runtime environments:

  1. A CNTT reference implementation deployed in the OPNFV CI/CD environment,
  2. A commercial NFVI product deployed in a vendor's internal development and testing environment, and
- 3. ACNTT reference implementation of a commercial NFVI product deployed in a 3rd party lab providing testing and certification services.
+ 3. ACNTT reference implementation of a commercial NFVI product deployed in a 3rd party lab providing testing and Conformance services.

-The test tooling, harnesses and corresponding test cases which are part of the compliance and certification test suite must be capable of running across all of those environments.
+The test tooling, harnesses and corresponding test cases which are part of the compliance and Conformance test suite must be capable of running across all of those environments.
 This results in the following list of requirements:

 | Reference         | Description                                                                                                              |
 |-------------------|--------------------------------------------------------------------------------------------------------------------------|